Frequently asked questions

 What training and skills do music therapists have?

-Music therapists are skilled musicians who have also trained as health professionals to support a wide range of client needs.
+Music therapists are skilled musicians who have also trained as health professionals to support a wide range of needs.
 In New Zealand, Registered Music Therapists (RMTs) hold a Master of Music Therapy degree (from the New Zealand School of Music or an overseas equivalent), are registered with Music Therapy New Zealand and hold a current practising certificate.
 If you are interested in finding out about how to train as a music therapist, have a look at the Music Therapy New Zealand or NZSM websites.

 Where are you based?